-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Internal distribution pipes where seen appear to be PVC and copper.
-Sanitary arrangements comprise a three piece bathroom suite.

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Plumbing where seen, is of PVC and copper.
+Sanitary fittings comprise a three piece suite in the Bathroom.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-Heating and hot water is by way of a gas fired combination boiler located within the kitchen cupboard.
+The property benefits from a gas fired central heating system with a gas combination boiler located within the Kitchen.
+Wall mounted radiators noted throughout.
+Drainage Drainage covers etc were not lifted.

-Drainage

-Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

-Assumed mains drainage to the public sewer.

-Fire, smoke and burglar alarms
+Main public sewer.
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
-Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.
+Any potential purchaser should satisfy themselves as